infiniticio/docs.infinitic.io/src/pages/docs/introduction/examples.md

 {% /codes %}

-This is really all we need to implement this workflow.
+The `BookingWorkflowImpl` class in Java or Kotlin coordinates the bookings.
+It performs these bookings in parallel and cancels them if any one of them fails.
+The code structure is as follows:

+* Services for car rental, flight, and hotel are initialized.
+* Bookings are dispatched in parallel.
+* Results are awaited and checked.
+* If any booking fails, successful ones are canceled.

+The workflow is a perfect example of the Saga pattern in distributed transactions.

 {% callout type="note"  %}

-Inside a workflow, using the [`dispatch`](/docs/workflows/syntax#dispatch-a-new-task) function triggers the execution of a task _without blocking the flow of the workflow_.
-Multiple uses of this function will trigger parallel executions of multiple tasks.
-The `dispatch` function returns a `Deferred` object, which is a reference to the dispatched task.
-By applying the `await()` method to it, we tell the workflow to wait for the task completion and to return its result.
+In a workflow, when you use the [`dispatch`](https://chat.openai.com/docs/workflows/syntax#dispatch-a-new-task) function, it starts a task without interrupting the workflow's ongoing process.
+If you use `dispatch` multiple times, it will run several tasks at the same time, in parallel.
+The `dispatch` function gives back a `Deferred` object.
+When you use the `await()` method on this `Deferred` object, it makes the workflow pause and wait until the task is finished, and then it provides the task's result.

 {% /callout  %}

 ## Monthly invoicing

-Let's consider now a workflow where, every month, we will:
+Imagine a workflow where, every month, we need to:

-- use a Consumption service to get some metrics from a user
+* Gather user metrics
-- use a payment service to charge the user payment card
+* Charge the user's payment card
-- generate an invoice
-- send the invoice to the user
+* Generate and send an invoice

 ![Monthly invoicing](/img/invoicing@2x.png)

-With Infinitic, we do not need any cron, writing such workflow is as simple as:
+With Infinitic, this process does not require a cron job.
+The `InvoicingWorkflowImpl` handles this monthly routine:

+* It uses services like `ConsumptionService` and `PaymentService`.
+* The workflow waits until the first day of the next month.
+* It calculates the payment amount and processes the payment.
+* An invoice is generated and sent to the user.

 {% codes %}